Mike Davies R.A.F. Meteorologist

-Michael Davies was born in Kington, Herts in 1923 and in 1941, at the age of 18 he decided that he wanted to join the RAF and consequently, with the support of his mother who went with him to London, he went to Ad Astral House (the name of the RAF headquarters adapted from the motto ‘Per Ardua Ad Astra’ [Through Hardship to the Stars] which is on the R.A.F. crest) to volunteer for air crew.
+Michael (always called Mike) Davies was born in Kington, Herts in 1923 and in 1941, at the age of 18 he decided that he wanted to join the RAF and consequently, with the support of his mother who went with him to London, he went to Ad Astral House (the name of the RAF headquarters adapted from the motto ‘Per Ardua Ad Astra’ [Through Hardship to the Stars] which is on the R.A.F. crest) to volunteer for air crew.
 He was duly accepted in March 1942, passed his air crew medical and was selected to undertake a short course at Hertford College, Oxford.
 Consequently he studied Maths and Physics for two terms as part of the RAF, although he was also required to undertake air crew training each afternoon after lectures, and at the end of the two terms had to pass both the University examinations and the air crew training courses as well.
 He trained as a pilot in Worcester, and was then moved on to pilot/navigator bomb aimer training, which took place in Canada.
-Mike has an interesting account of the voyage to Halifax, Nova Scotia in March 1943, at the height of the German U-Boat campaign, in the troopship ‘Queen Elizabeth’ which took place at a speed (apparently) of 35 miles per hour.
+Mike has an interesting account of the voyage to Halifax, Nova Scotia in March 1943, at the height of the German U-Boat campaign, in the troopship ‘Queen Elizabeth’ which travelled to its destination at a speed of 35 miles per hour.

 At 6 feet 2 ½ inches tall, Mike was deemed 2 ½ inches too tall to go into the turrets and it was decided that he should train to be an R.A.F. meteorologist.
 He flew from Presque Isle, Maine U.S.A. to R.A.F.
 Lagens (now called Lajes) Terceira in the Azores.
 This was a naval base used in the Battle of the Atlantic against Admiral Doenetz’s wolf-pack U-Boats.
 The long runway was used by the coastal command ‘Liberator’ bombers on anti U-Boat patrols.
 It was also an important staging post for R.A.F. transport command.
 It was here, also, that ‘weather planes’ were sent to ‘look out for bad weather’ which was reported back to the UK; in fact a Spitfire was also flown up to 30,000 feet to check out the weather & the data (as well as from weather ships) was put into a teleprinter to be transmitted back to the UK